Timeline: News Corp and the phone-hacking scandal

 July 19 - Rupert Murdoch, questioned by parliament's Culture, Media and Sports committee, says he was "shocked, appalled and ashamed" when he heard about the Dowler case.
-Murdoch denies he considers himself personally responsible.
-James Murdoch also appears before the committee.
-Brooks also joins her former bosses in apologizing.
+Murdoch says he does not consider himself personally responsible.

 July 20 - Parliament's home affairs committee releases report criticizing News International's attempts to "deliberately thwart" the original hacking investigation.

-Oct 21 - Murdoch deflects attempts by investors to remove him as chairman of News Corp at the company's annual meeting.
-He also retains his sons James and Lachlan as directors.
+October 21 - Rupert Murdoch deflects attempts by investors to remove him as chairman of News Corp at the company's annual meeting.
+He retains his sons James and Lachlan as directors.

-November 10 - James Murdoch, in a second appearance before the parliamentary committee, denies he misled parliament about the extent of his knowledge of hacking at News of the World.
-Murdoch blames other senior executives for not telling him more about potential evidence of widespread hacking.
+November 10 - James Murdoch, in a second appearance before the parliamentary committee, denies he misled the committee.

 -- Murdoch reiterates that Myler and Crone had not shown him the transcripts, contained in an email dubbed the "For Neville" email, and says Crone misled parliament.

-November 14 - The public inquiry, chaired by Lord Leveson and set up by Cameron, begins its investigations into newspaper practices.
+November 14 - A public inquiry, chaired by Lord Leveson and set up by Cameron, begins its investigations into media ethics.

-November 29 - Paul McMullan, a reporter at the News of the World tells a public inquiry that former editors of the newspaper, including Andy Coulson, were aware that phone-hacking was taking place at the tabloid.
+November 29 - Paul McMullan, a reporter at the News of the World, tells the inquiry that former editors of the newspaper, including Coulson, were aware of hacking at the tabloid.